 What is the Stars is a line from The Plough & the Stars, a play by the Irish writer Seán O’Casey.

 Bio: Frances McCarthy, astronomer and education officer at Cork Institute of Technology’s Blackrock Castle Observatory guides our eyes heavenwards to explore the myths, stories and science of the constellations.

-Please consider sponsoring a day or two.
+Today’s sponsor: This episode of “365 Days of Astronomy” is sponsored by — no one.
+We still need sponsors for many days in 2018, so please consider sponsoring a day or two.
 Just click on the “Donate” button on the lower left side of this webpage, or contact us at firstname.lastname@example.org.

-Please visit our Patreon page: https://www.patreon.com/365DaysOfAstronomy
+Or please visit our Patreon page: https://www.patreon.com/365DaysOfAstronomy

 End of podcast: